PersonalDataPipeline/pdpl-cli/docs/devlog.md

 Working on the lost commands and seeing that the in-CLI help needs some updating so adding that to the list above.

+Looks like the main problem was that npm was following the `.gitignore` so adding an explicit `.npmignore` is the likely fix.

 ## [[2024-07-07]]

 Trying to get this command released and not having much luck.
 Following the oclif [releasing docs](https://oclif.io/docs/releasing/), I got it published to npm and installed locally but it's not executable (like it's not in `$PATH`) and when you try `npx`, there are no commands listed.